 Review of: ‘Willem Bastiaan Tholen (1860-1931): A Dutch Impressionist’, Fondation Custodia, Paris, 21 September-15 December 2019 | Dordrechts Museum, Dordrecht, 9 February-31 May 2020

-For a long time, it has been a quite a challenge to rouse the enthusiasm of the French art-loving public towards nineteenth century Dutch artists – that is, towards those who are not named Vincent van Gogh or Ary Scheffer.
+For a long time, it has been quite a challenge to rouse the enthusiasm of the French art-loving public towards nineteenth-century Dutch artists – that is, towards those who are not named Vincent van Gogh or Ary Scheffer.
 But times are changing.
 Two years ago, the exhibition 'Les Hollandais à Paris, 1789-1914', held subsequently at the Petit Palais in Paris and the Van Gogh Museum in Amsterdam, made it evident that there is in fact an increasing interest in France for the careers and artistic merits of artists from the Netherlands, many of whom had fallen into profound oblivion since their death, and not only in France.
 Two closely connected dynamics that are gaining in significance in art historical practice today might help to explain this renewed appreciation: on the one hand, the increasing importance given to inter- and transnational phenomena and their underlying mechanisms of encounter, circulation and dissemination, and, on the other hand, the critical re-evaluation of the art historical canon.
 From the traditional modernist framework, focusing on the revolutionary efforts of a handful of game-changing geniuses, the gaze now shifts towards a more complex understanding of the artistic landscape of the nineteenth century as a whole, bringing to light its abundant diversity and the specific interest in individual artists who never fit comfortably in the modernist narrative.
 Willem Bastiaan Tholen is such an artist, now to be rediscovered thanks to the monographic exhibition that was on display at the Fondation Custodia in Paris this past autumn, before opening at the Dordrechts Museum in the Netherlands in February 2020.

-As a technically skilled painter following his own path rather than what has since come to be seen as the global artistic conjuncture of his time, Tholen is illustrative of that large section of nineteenth artists who have long been difficult to situate within the dominant historiographical framework and therefore have received little attention.
+As a technically skilled painter following his own path rather than what has since come to be seen as the global artistic conjuncture of his time, Tholen is illustrative of that large section of nineteenth-century artists who have long been difficult to situate within the dominant historiographical framework and therefore have received little attention.
 Tholen was one of those artists who ‘draw their own path and care little for what other colleagues around them display’, as directors of the Fondation Custodia and the Dordrechts Museum note in the foreword of the exhibition catalogue.
 And precisely this remarkable individuality and versatility are put forward to justify the ‘renewed acquaintance’ which the two institutions propose.

 Left: Cover of Willem Bastiaan Tholen (1869-1931): Een gelukkige natuur.